JCalderan/xebicon2019-spinnaker-handson/part2/exercise1/README.md

       port: 80
 ```

-This manifest configure a [Kubernetes Service](https://kubernetes.io/docs/concepts/services-networking/service/) which allows other applications to access the xebicon-frontend application's pods.
+This manifest configures a [Kubernetes Service](https://kubernetes.io/docs/concepts/services-networking/service/) which allows other applications to access the xebicon-frontend application's pods.
 The following diagram, from the Kubernetes documentation on the [CoreOS website](https://coreos.com/kubernetes/docs/latest/services.html),
-shows how the service **select** the pods which will receive traffics according the their **labels**.
+shows how the service **select** the pods which will receive traffics according to their **labels**.
 ![Kubernetes Schema diagram](https://coreos.com/kubernetes/docs/latest/img/service.svg)

 ### Ingress stage